Coventry Gardens Improvement Association Bylaws (2021)

 - 1The President:

 - 1The Vice-President shall, in the absence of the President, discharge the duties and responsibilities of the President.
 2The first order of business of the Vice-President shall be to communicate the dues amount to the residents of the neighborhood.
-3The Vice-President shall ensure a list of the current membership listed by address, member name and dues/fees/assessments paid is kept current.
+3The Vice-President or designated Membership Director shall ensure a list of the current membership listed by address, member name and dues/fees/assessments paid is kept current.
 4The list shall be available at all meetings to verify voting rights and shall not be circulated outside of the Board of Directors.
-5The Vice-President shall ensure a directory of current residents listed by address and last name is published at least every two years.
+5The Vice-President shall ensure a directory of current residents listed by address and last name is updated via the CGIA website.

 - 1The Secretary shall give notice of all meetings of the Board of Directors and the CGIA, attend all such meetings, and keep a true and accurate record of their proceedings.
-2The Secretary shall file the annual corporation update with the State of Michigan and act as the Resident Agent of the corporation.
+2The Secretary or alternative board member shall file the annual corporation update with the State of Michigan and act as the Resident Agent of the corporation.

 Article 6: Committees